 Nearly $8 million marked to boost community health centers

-According to HHS, organizations use the funding for community development, expansion planning, patient-centered medical home development and adoption of meaningful-use health information technology.
+According to HHS, organizations will use the funding for community development, expansion planning, patient-centered medical home development and adoption of health information technology.

 Send us a letter